 Once you have an idea of which companies you are leaning toward, you can set up an interview process to make your final selection.
 When you meet with McCownGordon, we take the opportunity to engage with you, further understand your goals and explain the answers we gave.

 Learn more about RFPs in construction with McCownGordon Construction

 At McCownGordon, our team of builders and engineers maintain a customer-focused mentality, allowing us to outperform even your highest expectations.
 Dedicated to promoting integrity, performance and relationships, it’s our people and values that truly make the difference.

 Our customers aren’t simply another project; they’re an extension of our team and community.
 Together, we don’t just build—we bring creative visions to life.
 From first thought to final nail, we deliver quality work to ensure our builds stand above the rest.

-We have three regional offices around the Midwest—Kansas City, Manhattan and Wichita.
+We have four offices —Kansas City, DFW, Manhattan and Wichita.
 Call us at 888-304-4929 or use our free online quote tool to start building today.